-As a business owner you might have noticed that Google has been coming up with new updates to its algorithm more and more frequently.
+As a business owner, you might have noticed that Google has been coming up with new updates to its algorithm more and more frequently.
 Those updates are implemented to cut down on spam and reduce manipulative techniques that have, for years, been used to rank high in Google’s SERPs.
 If you’ve been keeping up with the SEO community, you know that these recent updates have caused quite an uproar.
 Many SEOs are debating whether Google should have labeled paid links as spam or not.
 Others are ranting about how their rankings have dropped even after replacing questionable links with completely acceptable links.
-If you’re still on the fence about your in-bound linking practices, here are a few reasons why following Google’s terms of service will always be your best bet.
+If you’re still on the fence about your inbound linking practices, here are a few reasons why following Google’s guidelines or terms of service will always be your best bet.

 1. Protect yourself from future penalties.

 There are many business owners, SEOs and agency strategists who are trying to come up with a new “magic bullet” for their SEO strategy.
 I have seen many in-depth strategies that outline how often you should use anchor text related to your desired keyword or how you should diversify the types of sites from which links are pointing to your website.
 The truth is, even though these strategies might work very well now, or even for the near future, you never know when Google might consider these techniques “spammy”.